bdt105/mysqlapi/README.md

 You simply need a functionnal PH server 5.5 minimum.

-The API uses msqli library to connect to MySql
+The API uses msqli library to connect to MySql.

+All api return are json objects.
+There for the database must be in **utf8 format only**.

 ## Database configuration